 The Statement of Net Position is designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.
-The statement of net position presents information on all of the District's assets and liabilities, and deferred outflows/inflows of resources, with the difference reported as net position.
+The statement of net position presents information on all of the District's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as useful indicators of whether or not the financial position of the District is improving or deteriorating.